giulianorasper/CMT/README.md

 ### Building the Backend
 Building the project requires gradle.
-For this please refer to: [https://gradle.org/install/](https://gradle.org/install/) Inside the 'implementation' folder type in the command `gradle :fatJar` This will produce a jar under `./build/libs/fullCMS-1.0.jar
+For this please refer to: [https://gradle.org/install/](https://gradle.org/install/) Inside the 'Backend' folder type in the command `gradle :fatJar` This will produce a jar under `./build/libs/fullCMS-1.0.jar

 ### Building the Frontend